niedag/chat-gpt-api/README.md

 ==== **USAGE** ====
 - Create your own .env file and add variable OPENAI_API_KEY with your own secret key (leave it without '' or "")
 - In the main(), when you call the function, you need to specify your own prompt (and context for text interaction)

+This is written for ChatGPT as of March 2024